WHAT ORDINARY PALESTINIANS WANT

 "Killing of innocent people has no place in Islam…Or the Hadith that states "Whoever kills a mu'ahid [non-combatant, innocent non-Muslims] will not smell the scent of paradise …" (Bukhari).
 A contextual reading of the Koran or Hadith leads to one conclusion only: there is no justification for the killing of innocent people, whether in Baghdad or Boston.
 Full stop!
 The ends do not justify the means in Islamic ethics!

 Therefore, associating murder or the killing of innocent people and bystanders to "Islam" is not only abhorrent, but goes against the clear text of Islam."

 "Should We Blame Islam for Terrorism?" by David Shariatmadari

-* A major way that the Israeli government treats Palestinians like dirt is a) having violently removed most of the Palestinians from the 78% of Palestine that is now called Israel (which is ethnic cleansing) the Israeli government denies the Palestinian refugees their right of return; b) the Israeli government refuses to justly compensate the Palestinian refugees for their property, such as their homes and land, that was stolen by Zionists during the ethnic cleansing; c) the Israeli government in law and otherwise harshly discriminates against Palestinians because they are not Jewish.
+* A major way that the Israeli government treats Palestinians like dirt is a) having violently removed most of the Palestinians from the 78% of Palestine that is now called Israel (which is ethnic cleansing) the Israeli government denies the Palestinian refugees their right of return; b) the Israeli government refuses to justly compensate the Palestinian refugees for their property, such as their homes and land, that was stolen by Zionists during the ethnic cleansing; c) the Israeli government in law [PDF, give it time to load] and otherwise harshly discriminates against Palestinians because they are not Jewish.
 Read more about this here.